redditdota/inhouse-bot/README.md

 ## Road Map
 * match players with other similar skill players
-* link opendota account to get estimated mmr
 * match players with no mmr linked together
 * option to ignore mmr with matchmaking
 * close the queue once the time has concluded
+* let an admin set a users mmr

 ## Setup
 You will need NodeJS and to install the following npm modules: